Perceived organizational support: Common consequences

-There is a relationship between POS and OC.
-Usually, this relationship is an inverse one, meaning that if one is high, the other is low.
-However, there are circumstances in which both POS and OC can be high simultaneously.
-This generally happens because POS is usually related to the direct supervisor, whereas OC is with the company as a whole.
-Feelings about each can be separate.
-A few studies have shown that high levels of OC can have negative effects on POS.
-Other studies have shown that the level of an employer's organizational cynicism is not affected by the level of perceived organizational support.

 POS can be positive if reciprocation of support and respect occurs between employer and employee.
 If the reciprocation does occur and the employee feels that he or she is being appreciated and respected for the work that he or she is doing, the POS is increased.
 If the respect and appreciation is either not present or is not expressed adequately, then the employee may begin to harbor suspicion, which may increase organizational cynicism.
 Organizational commitment may, at that point, be lessened; thus jeopardizing the stability of the organization.
 Reciprocation can include a wide array of things, such as pleasing pay and benefits, a promotion, mutual respect between employer and employee, etc.

 Effects on performance

 According to an experiment done by a group led by Wayne Hochwarter, there is a non-linear relationship between POS and performance.
 Predicted was that high POS was correlated with high performance.
 Of course, perfect correlations happen infrequently.
 Just as POS does not always positively correlate with performance, neither does job satisfaction.
 Although POS probably does have an effect on many employees' performance, it does not necessarily cause performance to increase or decrease in productivity.

 A low perception of organizational support can result in employees being wary of reciprocation.
 Reciprocation wariness can be caused by events that are perceived as not being beneficial to the employee, for example, not receiving payment seemed necessary, or not receiving a good payment for the appropriate length of time.
 Authors Lynch and Armeli wrote that "fewer companies today than in the past implicitly guarantee long-term employment, provide generous pay increments and comprehensive health benefits, or subsidize general education courses."
 Examples like these are possible sources for reciprocation wariness to bloom amongst employees, potentially lowering their perceptions of organizational support.